imjennyli/imjennyli/README.md

 * I love automated linters and formatters.
 Anything that minimizes conventions I have to consciously follow is `:chef-kiss:`.
 * Food is my love language and the gym is my escape.
 There's just nothing that feels better than lifting some heavy sh*t when you're frustrated.
 * I thought I was a cat person all my life, and then I met my heart dog.
-His name is Wilson <3.
-We recently had to say goodbye to him, and it was incredibly hard to only have spent 3 years with him (he was an old rescue).
+His name was Wilson, we only had him for 3 years (old rescue), and he was the best boy.

 #### What drives you nuts?

 * Having the same meeting over and over again and getting nowhere.
 I love incremental progress.
 * When people aren't considerate of others' time.
-* My own hoarder / clutter tendencies.
-I have a hard time throwing _anything_ away, on the off chance it'll be useful again in 5 years.
-Yes, I tried to read Marie Kondo, and no it did not work.

 #### What are your quirks?

-* I'm pretty much always eating during meetings (muted, of course). :chompy: If it's not a meal, it's a tasty snack like kettle corn.
 * I'm a tab-hoarder.
 I'm working on it.
 On any given day, I probably have 5-10 windows open, each with 3-30 tabs open (I wish I was exaggerating).
 Every so often, I burn it all down and close all the windows to start fresh.
 * I lose track of time / get into flow state pretty easily.
 If I'm ever more than a couple mins late to a meeting without giving you a heads up - it's probably because I got distracted and I would appreciate a gentle nudge on slack!